 Press Start to start continuous gap-free ECG recording at a sampling rate of 1 kHz.

-To optimize lead positioning, press Stop to stop ECG recording and review the ECG trace for the satisfaction of all following four validating criteria in a normal ECG (Figures 1):
+To optimize lead positioning for maximal signal-to-noise ratio, press Stop to stop ECG recording and review the ECG trace soon after the very first recording attempt for each heart.
+To diagnose that an adult zebrafish ECG is normal, confirm that all of the following four validating criteria are satisfied (Figures 1):

 4.3.1.
-Criterion 1: Ensure all ECG waveforms (P, QRS, and T) are distinct and readily visible.
+Criterion 1: Ensure that all ECG waveforms (P, QRS, and T) are distinct and readily visible.

 4.3.2.
-Criterion 2: Ensure the P wave is positive.
+Criterion 2: Ensure that the P wave is positive.

 4.3.3.
-Criterion 3: Ensure the R wave is positive.
+Criterion 3: Ensure that the net QRS complex is positive (i.e. R is larger than both Q and S separately).

 4.3.4.
-Criterion 4: Ensure the T wave is positive.
+Criterion 4: Ensure that the T wave is positive.

-Reposition the electrodes (try the negative electrode first) if necessary, until all four criteria are satisfied if a normal ECG is expected.
+If a normal ECG is expected, reposition the electrodes (try the negative electrode first) if necessary, until all four validating criteria are satisfied.

+4.5 If a normal T wave is expected, but the T wave is too small, reposition the electrodes to maximize the T wave amplitude.

-At the end of each ECG recording session, save the ECG sweeps for subsequent analysis.
+Resume ECG recording after optimizing lead positioning.
+Save the ECG sweeps for subsequent analysis.

 Recovery from anesthesia

-Carefully remove the electrodes ensuring not to injure the fish.
-Return the fish from the damp sponge to fresh, oxygenated fish water free of tricaine.
+At the end of the ECG recording session, carefully remove the electrodes without injuring the fish.
+Transfer the fish to fresh, oxygenated fish water free of tricaine.

 To facilitate recovery from anesthesia, squirt water over the gills vigorously with a Pasteur pipette until the fish resumes regular gill movement or swimming.

-Monitor for full recovery from anesthesia (typically 1-2 min), as indicated by the ability to swim upright for at least 5 s.
+Monitor the fish for full recovery from anesthesia (typically 1-2 min), as indicated by the fish ability to swim upright for at least 5 s.

-Analysis of the ECG recordings
+ECG interpretation

 6.1 Define the analysis settings.